 - Up to 6 credits may be transferred into the program at the time of admission or after enrolling in the program to satisfy elective course requirements.

 - Course waivers depend on prior coursework and may be granted on a case-by-case basis.

 ACT 671 Strategic Cost Management or NUR 508 Healthcare Economics and Managing Healthcare Finances

-Students may choose two elective courses from the following or alternatively, write a Master’s Project of Master’s Thesis on a healthcare management topic of their choosing.
+You may choose two elective courses from the following, or alternatively, complete a master’s project or master’s thesis on a healthcare management topic of your choice.

 FIN 650 Finance for Decision Making

 MGT 659 Strategic Management